 - Preheat the oven to 300 F.

-- Using a bread knife, cut the day old bread into 1/2-inch slices.
-Stack four pieces of bread on a cutting board, then cut off the crusts.
-Cube the bread into uniform pieces.
-Put the bread cubes in a medium sized bowl.
+- Cut the bread into ½-inch slices with a serrated knife, then cut off the crusts.
+Cut the bread into uniform cubes.
 Save the crusts for breadcrumbs or casseroles by placing them into a freezer bag.

-- In a large skillet, melt the butter and stir in the seasonings, except the cheese.
+- Melt the butter in a large skillet and stir in the seasonings, except the cheese.
 Dump in the bread cubes and toss to coat each piece with the butter and seasonings.
 If necessary, add more butter or seasonings.
 Remove the skillet from the heat and add the Parmesan cheese.
 Stir to combine.

-- Spread the bread cubes in a single layer over a large cookie sheet.
+- Spread the bread cubes in a single layer over a 9x13-inch cookie sheet.

 - Bake for 10 minutes at 300 F. Remove from oven and mix the bread cubes around to get an even golden brown color.
 Put back in the oven for another 10 minutes, then stir.

 - Increase the oven temperature to 400 F and bake for 5 minutes.
-Watch carefully during the last two minutes as some croutons could brown faster than others.
-The goal is to have crunchy, golden brown croutons.
+Watch carefully during the last two minutes as some could brown faster than others.
+The goal is to have them crunchy, golden brown.